 Peel and finely chop the onion.
 De-stem and de-seed pepper.
 Slice into strips.
 Pour the olive oil into a large heavy-bottom frying pan and heat on medium.
 When the oil is hot, add the pepper and onion and sauté until onion is translucent.
 Be sure to continue stirring to cook the onions on all sides and ensure that they do not burn.
 Stir in the crushed tomatoes.
-Simmer this sofrito for 20 minutes or so.
+Simmer this sofrito for about 20 minutes.

-While the sofrito cooks, open the tuna cans and drain tuna thoroughly, squeezing the liquid that the tuna is packed in.
+While the sofrito cooks, open the tuna cans and drain tuna thoroughly, squeezing out all the liquid.
 In a mixing bowl, flake tuna into pieces with a fork.
 Add to the sofrito and mix to make a moist filling.
 Salt to taste.
 Remove from the stove and allow to cool.